Package Leaflet: Information for the User

 Common(may affect up to 1 in 10 people):

-Rare(may affect up to 1 in 100 people):
+Uncommon(may affect up to 1 in 100 people):

-Unknown frequency(cannot be estimated from available data):
+Frequency not known(cannot be estimated from available data):

-Reporting of side effects:
+Reporting side effects:

-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+By reporting side effects, you can help provide more information on the safety of this medication.

-The pain medication, Avaric, is very strong and can be fatal if a child takes it accidentally.
+The pain medication Avaric is very strong and can be fatal if a child takes it accidentally.

 Keep this medication out of sight and reach of children.

-Keep Avaric in a locked, closed place.
+Keep Avaric in a locked cabinet.

 Do not store the tablet once it has been removed from the blister pack.

-Each sublingual tablet contains 67, 133, 267, 400, 533 or 800 micrograms of fentanil (as citrate).
+Each sublingual tablet contains 67, 133, 267, 400, 533, or 800 micrograms of fentanyl (as citrate).

-Appearance of the product and contents of the package
+Appearance of the product and package contents

-Not all package sizes may be marketed.
+Not all pack sizes may be marketed.

 Marketing authorization holder and manufacturer